itsamayo/ollama-discord-bot/README.md

 ## Usage
 1. Tag your bot in a message followed by your request i.e `@yourbot give me the 118th number in the Fibonacci sequence`

-***Note: Due to limitations on the Discord API where a single message can't contain more than 2k characters, responses from the LLM are chunked into multiple messages when necessary***
+***Note: Due to limitations on the Discord API where a single message can't contain more than 2k characters, responses from the LLM are chunked into multiple messages when necessary (gracefully, i.e code blocks and paragraphs formatting is maintained)***